STEVEN’S BOOKSHOP/USA

 THE YOUNG JULIAN by Thomas J. Hairston Grand-nephew of Constantine the Great, the eventual emperor Julian is stalked through his adolescence by a powerful cousin bent on his death.
 JUSTINIAN by Basil Eleftheriou The greatest of Byzantine emperors reorganizes the decaying Roman empire in the East, and makes an ex-prostitute his wife and empress.

-MEMOIRS OF A BYZANTINE EUNUCH by Christopher Harris Castrated and enslaved, Zeno becomes the property of an eminent scholar and is ushered into the glittering court-life of Constantinople.
+MEMOIRS OF A BYZANTINE EUNUCH by Christopher Harris Zeno becomes the property of an eminent scholar amid the glittering court-life of Constantinople.
+By the author of Theodore and False Ambassador.
 LEGION by William Altimari First Century military adventure follows the fortunes of a centurion who arrives in Gaul to train the raw recruits of the 25th Legion, just in time to face a massive barbarian invasion.

 THE FIRST HEROES: New Tales of the Bronze Age ed by Turtledove & Doyle 14 authors including Gene Wolfe, Poul Anderson, Judith Tarr, and S.M.
 Stirling set their tales in the age of Homer and Gilgamesh.
 68 A.D. by D.G.
 Bellenger Valerian, son of the murdered emperor Galba, encounters intrigue, rebellion, and murder as he seeks his father’s assassins.